eric-tang40/breakout_game/Final.md

 - we changed the color of the background when the game is playing to grey
 - we changed the outline of the blocks to light blue
 - we added animation and a welcome screen
+- we added an arena creates multiple blocks and we put them lower on the screen.